Update 22/02/21: You can see our report on the recent academy consultation here

 How can I find out more?

-There is also more information about academies on the DfE website: http://www.education.gov.uk/academies
+There is more information about academies on the DfE website: http://www.education.gov.uk/academies

-If you can't find the answer to your question here, or on the DfE website and cannot attend the meeting on 19th January, please email email@example.com who will try and assist.
+If you can't find the answer to your question here, or on the DfE website then please email email@example.com who will try and assist.